darkodj/StudentApp/README.md

 Student management system created while learnign Java.
-It is incomplete, due to second thoughts about wihch db techonology to use and its implementation.
+It is incomplete, due to second thoughts about which db techonology to use and its implementation.